 Each interview that forms part of any recruitment process has a different objective.
 You won’t be assessed on the same things during the HR interview as you will with a manager or the chief executive.
 So here’s an outline of what the HR recruiter will focus on:

-- Your personal qualities.
-Are you honest, open, humble, confident?
+Your personal qualities.
+Are you honest, open, humble, and confident?